CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 **Effectiveness: Limited**
 **Note:** This technique has many pitfalls.
-For example, InvisiSpec was an early attempt to mitigate this weakness by blocking “micro-architectural covert and side channels through the multiprocessor data cache hierarchy due to speculative loads” \[REF-1\].
+For example, InvisiSpec was an early attempt to mitigate this weakness by blocking "micro-architectural covert and side channels through the multiprocessor data cache hierarchy due to speculative loads" \[REF-1\].
 Commodity processors and SoCs have many covert and side channels that exist outside of the data cache hierarchy.
 Even when some of these channels are blocked, others (such as execution ports \[REF-2\]) may